Michael Carrick Foundation provides packs for local children

 The packs are being donated to children around the Old Trafford and Stretford areas, in order to continue supporting those who may usually attend Carrick’s Street Reds, while sessions are currently postponed.
 The children are predominantly Year 6 pupils and many will be joining Stretford High School in September, a partner school of Manchester United Foundation.

-“It’s a difficult and uncertain time we find ourselves in and, although we can’t deliver our usual weekly Street Reds sessions, we want participants to still feel supported.
+Michael said: “It’s a difficult and uncertain time we find ourselves in and, although we can’t deliver our usual weekly Street Reds sessions, we want participants to still feel supported.

 “At our Foundation, we strive to ensure that all our participants have the equipment they need to be the best that they can be.
 Over the last few months, we’ve been working closely with Manchester United Foundation, Stretford High School and our Club 16 partner, Sedulo, to create these packs, which will hopefully make lives a little easier for local children.”